cortexapps/eslint-config-oss/README.md

 [![Version](https://badge.fury.io/js/@cortexapps%2Feslint-config-oss.svg)](https://www.npmjs.com/package/@cortexapps/eslint-config-oss)

-A simple ESLint config which, when extended onto your ESLint config, will show alerts when required license headers are missing from your source files in Spotify open source projects.
+A simple ESLint config which, when extended onto your ESLint config, will show alerts when required license headers are missing from your source files in Cortex open source projects.

 ## Usage